Table of Contents

 - Other Natural Cat Litters

-- Clay and Silica Litter Vs. Natural Litter
+- Clay and Silica Litter vs. Natural Litter

 Wood pellet litter is a type of natural pellet litter that is commonly produced from pine or cedarwood.